-In 2013, Goebel proposed the CRPS constitutes “a new kind of autoimmunity”, and that other ‘functional’ disorders may be autoimmune in nature.
-Functional disorders like FM, ME/CFS, IBS, interstitial cystitis, chronic pelvic pain syndrome occur when no trauma or structural abnormalities can be found that can explain reduced functioning.
+In 2013, Goebel proposed that chronic regional pain syndrome constitutes “a new kind of autoimmunity”, and that other “functional disorders” like FM, ME/CFS, IBS, interstitial cystitis, and chronic pelvic pain syndrome may be autoimmune as well.

 Similarly, in 2017 ME/CFS researchers including Shoenfeld, Scheibenbogen, and Martinez-Lavin proposed that chronic fatigue syndrome (ME/CFS), POTS, and complex regional pain syndrome (CRPS) belong to a new category of autoimmune diseases they called “autoimmune neurosensory dysautonomias“.

 While we don’t know how the central nervous system ties into these findings, they suggested that one may not need to access that complex system to make a difference.
 All that may be needed is to damp down the immune response and reduce the levels of those IgG autoantibodies.

 Brief attempts to discover the suspected autoantigen – the protein the authors believed the FM patients’ IgG was binding to – were fruitless but suggested it was not a common one.